evilUrge/shellgems/content/posts/getflix-from-a-deprecated-netflix-dns-service-to-an-amazing-personal-vpn.md

 date: 1492387200
 cover: getflix.jpg
 draft: false
+description: awesome use-cases for an awesome VPN service - Getflix.
 ---
 Almost a year ago, Netflix announced a worldwide support.
 As a movie junky that owned a US Netflix account, it was super exciting news! no more hiding behind DNS and VPN services to fake my IP.